Guru-raghav3245/mi_card/README.md

 ## I am always looking for improvements, so if you have any idea on how to take this project further, ping me on master.guru.raghav@gmail.com, or just upload an issue.

-This project is being worked on currenty, and a lot of updates are comings
+This project is being worked on currenty, and a lot of updates are coming.